Company Number: 4413282

 14. QUORUM FOR NATIONAL COUNCIL MEETINGS

-14.1 No business other than the appointment of the chairman of the meeting is to be transacted at a National Council meeting if the persons attending it do not constitute a quorum.
+14.1 No business other than the appointment of the chair of the meeting is to be transacted at a National Council meeting if the persons attending it do not constitute a quorum.
 If, at the adjourned National Council meeting, a quorum is not present within half an hour from the time appointed for that adjourned meeting or, alternatively, a quorum ceases to be present, the adjourned meeting shall be dissolved.

 15. CHAIRING NATIONAL COUNCIL MEETINGS

-(a) the directors present, or
+(a) the directors present; or